-When you interview for work at home employment, in addition to being asked questions about your ability to do the job, you will also be asked about your home office and the equipment you have that you'll need to work remotely.
+When you interview for work-at-home employment, in addition to being asked questions about your ability to do the job, you will also be asked about your home office and any equipment you have that you'll need to work remotely.

-The employer will also try to determine if you are flexible and self-motivated as well as able to manage your time and projects working without supervision.
+The employer will also try to determine if you are flexible, self-motivated, and able to manage your time and projects working without supervision.

 When you interview for a job, it's important to ask the employer questions that will help you decide if the job is one you want to take, if it were offered.

-Here is a list of work at home questions to ask the interviewer so you can make sure the job is what you are looking for.
+Here is a list of remote work questions to ask the interviewer so you can make sure the job is what you are looking for: